SolarRepublic/wasm-secp256k1/README.md

 # wasm-secp256k1

 The [libsecp256k1 C library](https://github.com/bitcoin-core/secp256k1) compiled to WASM and wrapped with an ultralight TypeScript API.
+The generated js module has zero dependencies.

 Supports the following operations:
  - Computing the corresponding public key for a given secret key